Unsupervised Learning of Local Discriminative Representation for Medical Images: Experiments and Discussion

 \subsubsection{Datasets and preprocessing:}

-Our method is evaluated in two medical scenes. \textbf{Fundus images}: The model will be firstly trained on diabetic retinopathy (DR) detection dataset of kaggle \cite{kaggledata} ($30k$ for training, $5k$ for validation).
+Our method is evaluated in two medical scenes. \textbf{Fundus images}: The model will be firstly trained on diabetic retinopathy (DR) detection dataset of kaggle \cite{cuadros2009eyepacs}\footnote{https://www.kaggle.com/c/diabetic-retinopathy-detection/data} ($30k$ for training, $5k$ for validation).
 Then, the pre-trained encoder is transferred to 8 segmentation tasks: (1) Retinal vessel: DRIVE \cite{staal2004ridge} (20 for training, 20 for testing), STARE \cite{hoover2000locating} (10 for training, 10 for testing) and CHASEDB1 \cite{owen2009measuring} (20 training, 8 testing).
 (2) OD and cup: Drishti-GS \cite{sivaswamy2014drishti} (50 for training, 50 for testing).
 ID (OD) \cite{porwal2018indian} (54 for training, 27 for testing).
 (3) Lesions: Haemorrhages dataset (Hae) and hard exudates dataset (HE) from IDRID \cite{porwal2018indian}. \textbf{Chest X-ray:} The encoder is pre-trained on ChestX-ray8 \cite{wang2017chestx} ($100k$ for training and $12k$ for validation) and transferred to lung segmentation \cite{candemir2013lung} (69 for training, 69 for testing).
 All images of above datasets are resized to $512\times512$.